Dragonarlo/Arlodragon/README.md

-Zokou is a multi-device bot designed to enhance your WhatsApp conversations with useful and fun features.
+𝙳𝚛𝚊𝚐𝚘𝚗 is a multi-device bot designed to enhance your WhatsApp conversations with useful and fun features.
 Whether managing files, interacting with stickers, or facilitating group management, Zokou is here to assist you.

 ## Key Features